-We recommend this as a weekend treat when you want to stay healthy, but have a treat.
+We recommend this as a weekend treat when you want to stay healthy, but still enjoy a treat.

 Makes 10 servings